tsbohc/zest.nvim/readme.md

 ### setup

+Running `zest.setup` will initialize `_G._zest` which will be referenced in the code output by the macros.
+It has to be run before any of the macros are used.

 By default, zest will mirror the `stdpath/fnl` directory tree (or one that is symlinked to that path) to `stdpath/lua`.
 When a relevant file is saved, zest will display a message and recompile it.

 ```clojure